TABLE OF CONTENTS

 Gloves, stick (a.k.a. the crosse), helmet NOCSAE approved, shoulder pads, arm pads and a mouthpiece are mandatory.
 Cleats, rib pads and a protective cup are recommended.
 A protective cup is required for any player in goal.
 A goalie stick (which has a bigger head), throat protector and chest protector is also required to play goal but will be provided by the coach.
 Game shorts and jersey will be provided by BYLA; all other equipment is the responsibility of the player.

-For U15, the length of the crosse must be 40” to 42” inches for short sticks and 52” to 72” for long sticks.
+The length of the crosse must be 37” to 42” inches.
 As long as you don’t cut the shaft, the standard stick length is legal.
 If you drop a Lacrosse ball into the pocket, then looking at the pocket from the side, you should not be able to see the top of the ball.
 If you cannot see the top of the ball, the pocket is legal.
 The stick must also have an end cap.
 Most sticks come with end caps but they sometimes fall off.
 The caps should be taped to prevent it from falling off.

 IV.
 HOW TO HOLD THE STICK: “Your Lacrosse stick should become part of your body!”